rentacow/Police_Interrogation_Simulator/README.md

  </ul>

 <h2>Contributions</h2>
 <p>This project is open to contributions and pull requests are welcome.
-If you have any ideas or suggestions for improvements, please feel free to contribute!</p>
+If you have any ideas or suggestions for improvements, please feel free to contribute!
+<a href="https://discord.gg/ep4DApswMj">Development Discord</a></p>

 <h2>Roadmap</h2>
 <ul>